SpotLight: Shadow-Guided Object Relighting via Diffusion: Related work

 \myparagraph{Image relighting} modifies the global or local shading of an image without changing other properties such as geometry and materials.
-Previous methods for style transfer~\cite{gatys2016image, luan2017deep} or harmonization~\cite{reinhard2001color, pitie2005n, lalonde2007using, tsai2017deep} do not prioritize physically accurate shading of the objects.
+Previous methods for harmonization~\cite{reinhard2001color, pitie2005n, lalonde2007using, tsai2017deep} do not prioritize physically accurate shading of the objects.
 Recently, \cite{poirier2024diffusion} utilized a single-view multi-illumination dataset~\cite{murmann2019multi} to enable direct control over the dominant lighting direction.
 Retinex theory has been leveraged~\cite{xing2024retinex,bhattad2024stylitgan} for relighting indoor scenes.
-IC-Light~\cite{iclight} enforces consistency in appearance to relight portraits and various objects.
-Some methods specialize in outdoor scenes, using geometric priors like depth~\cite{griffiths2022outcast} or normalized coordinates~\cite{kocsis2024lightit} or both~\cite{lin2025urbanir} to improve global lighting estimation.
+IC-Light~\cite{zhang2025iclight} enforces consistency in appearance to relight portraits and various objects.
+LumiNet~\cite{xing2025luminet} and ScribbleLight~\cite{choi2025scribblelight} achieve image relighting through illumination transfer or user-defined scribbles, respectively.
+Some methods specialize in outdoor scenes, using geometric priors like depth~\cite{griffiths2022outcast} or normalized coordinates~\cite{kocsis2024lightit} or both~\cite{lin2025urbanir}.
 These methods however cannot handle lighting on specific region or objects in the scene.
 Recent work on object relighting has evolved from consistency-based approaches in intrinsic images~\cite{bhattad2022cut} to harmonization of foreground-background albedo~\cite{careaga2023intrinsic}.
-ZeroComp~\cite{zhang2024zerocomp} learns to composite virtual objects in a zero-shot fashion, but does not offer lighting control.
-RGB$\leftrightarrow$X~\cite{zeng2024rgb} uses diffusion models for material- and lighting-aware composition with text-guided control.
-Neural Gaffer~\cite{jin2024neural_gaffer} and DiLightNet~\cite{zeng2024dilightnet} utilize HDR environment maps and multi-lighting renders, but are not designed for object composition in existing images.
-We bridge this gap by introducing a shadow guidance for object relighting.
+Recently, diffusion models have been adapted for the task of rendering from partial intrinsic maps~\cite{zhang2025zerocomp,zeng2024rgb,liang2025diffusionrenderer}, which can be leveraged to achieve zero-shot object composition.
+However, these methods have limited lighting control.
+ZeroComp~\cite{zhang2025zerocomp} provides no lighting control, RGB$\leftrightarrow$X~\cite{zeng2024rgb} can only provide lighting control through a text prompt, and DiffusionRenderer~\cite{liang2025diffusionrenderer} requires a prohibitively long and approximate lighting estimation process to annotate each sample in the training set.
+Other diffusion-based approaches, such as Neural Gaffer~\cite{jin2024neural_gaffer}, DiLightNet~\cite{zeng2024dilightnet} and IllumiNeRF~\cite{zhao2024illuminerf} utilize HDR environment maps and multi-lighting renders, but are not designed for object composition in existing images.
+LightLab~\cite{magar2025lightlab} achieves fine-grained control over existing light sources, but does not handle object insertion.
+Careaga et~al.~\cite{careagaRelighting} propose a sophisticated inverse rendering method for data generation, wheras \method is training-free.
+IntrinsicEdit~\cite{lyu2025intrinsicedit} proposes a training-free method for lighting-based editing, but, unlike our approach, lacks explicit control over object-specific virtual lighting effects.
+We bridge this gap by introducing a shadow-guided strategy for object relighting that leverages existing models without any additional training.